-Metallic sanitary fixtures are only required to be bonded to metallic water supply pipes where it is possible for a person to simultaneously touch the pipe (via a tap) and the fixture.

-b) The bonding conductor shall be connected directly to the sanitary fixture.
+Metallic sanitary fixtures are on the metallic spate supply pipe is rsoliton coultary outly touch the sture ly required to be bonded where it is possible for a the pipe (via a tap) and b) The bonding conductor shall be connected directly to the sanitary fixture.
 The bonding conductor may connect to the waste pipe where a metallic waste pipe is connected to the sanitary fixture and a continuous metallic link is formed between the waste pipe and the fixture.